 Current and future network services in conjunction with the use of smartphones require new QoS measurement methods, reference data and load profiles in order to guarantee the quality of new services.
 These encompass web browsing, data transfer, video streaming, video live traffic, video sharing and LTE RCS location services.
 The Committee regularly organizes ETSI STQ Workshops, successfully bringing together key stakeholders, promoting ETSI work and attracting participation in TC STQ.
-The next workshop will focus on Emerging Services for Speech and Audio, and will take place in Bratislava, Slovakia, on 27-28 October 2020.
+The next workshop will focus on Emerging Services for Speech and Audio, and is planned for 2021.

 3GPPTM Technical Specification Group SA2 covers Quality of Service requirements for access to both packet and circuit switched GSM and 3G networks.

 3GPPTM Technical Specification Group SA4 deals with the specifications for speech, audio, video, and multimedia codecs, in both circuit-switched and packet-switched environments.
 Other topics within the mandate of SA WG4 are: quality evaluation, end-to-end performance, and interoperability aspects with existing mobile and fixed networks (from codec point of view).